Jpe230/SonicPad-Debian/README.md

 While not neccesary, it is recommended to flash the recovery image just to test the provided tools by Creality.

-You will need a USB-A to USB-A cable.
-They can be found easily at Amazon.

 The recovery image is located at [Creality's repo](https://github.com/CrealityOfficial/Creality_Sonic_Pad_Firmware/tree/main/imgs)

 Please use their instructions in how to set the drivers.